 At that point I decided not to restart the ads as although I was making sales, I was losing money and the whole thing needed far more time and attention than I had at that moment.
-See my ‘here’s what I should have done’ lessons on ‘How Not to Start & Grow an Ecommerce Business’ post.
+See my ‘here’s what I should have done’ lessons in my ‘ecom experiment’ post.

-But what if you’ve been creating lots of content, tested some ads, seem to have lots of engagement on your posts and conversations, but no sales?
+But what if you’ve been working hard to create your ecommerce business from scratch, creating lots of content, testing some ads, seeing lots of engagement on your posts and conversations, but no sales?

 It could be any number of things along your funnel from your copy to your product to the checkout page.
 Let’s look at some obvious ones;

 1. Product!
 Are you selling a quality, preferably unique product that meets a need of your ideal customer?

 If you’re simply out there flogging the latest best-seller on Amazon, chances are you’re competing with thousands of other e commerce sellers, many of whom with deeper pockets than you or I.

 As much as you possibly can, ensure your product or your brand is totally unique to you, making it stand out from your competition.

 2. Your sales page (otherwise known as your product page on the ecommerce platform Shopify).
 Are you using big, clear attractive images?
 Have you got a creative description with a call to action?
 Have you got a video?
 Is your Add to cart button clearly visible?
 Do you have trust buttons etc?

 3. Your checkout page.
 Do you have the relevant trust buttons etc?
 Is everything working ok?
 Have you run a test sale?